andymorse/block-screensaver-execution/README.md

 # block-screensaver-execution
 I have been seeing more and more session cookie stealing malware coming through via a .scr files.
+This is a test script that changes windows to open the SCR file to notepad instead of executing.
+I have not been able to 100% verify the scr does not execute as well, but I believe this is a good first step.

-Tom me it's unbelievable that Windows sees these files as an executable file and hopefully will be fixed soon.
+Please don't hesitate to comment if there are any better methods to block these files to executing.